Bell: Bell tuning

 Large bells are generally around 80% copper and 20% tin (bell metal), which has been found empirically to give the most pleasant tone.
 However, the tone of a bell is mostly due to its shape.
-A bell is regarded as having a good tone when it's "in tune with itself".
+A bell is regarded as having a good tone when it is "in tune with itself".
 In western bell founding, this is known as "harmonic tuning" of a bell, which results in the bell's strongest harmonics being in harmony with each other and the strike note.
 This produces the brightest and purest sound, which is the attractive sound of a good bell.
-A huge amount of effort has been expended over the centuries in finding the shape which will produce the harmonically tuned bell.
+Much effort has been expended over the centuries to find the shape which will produce the harmonically tuned bell.

 The accompanying musical staves show the series of harmonics which are generated when a bell is struck.
 The Erfurt bell is notable that it although it is an old bell, it is harmonically tuned, but was not typical of its time.
 Pieter and François Hemony in the 17th century reliably cast many bells for carillons of unequalled quality of tuning for the time, but after their death, their guarded trade secrets were lost, and not until the 19th century were bells of comparable tuning quality cast.
 It was only in modern times that repeatable harmonic tuning using a known scientific basis was achieved.
 The main partials (or harmonics) of a well-tuned bell are: